From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 With the green rolling hills and numerous hiking trails in the area, the Bastei really is a must for outdoor enthusiasts looking for a very different hike.

-As I said, the Bastei really is one of the best hiking areas in all of Germany.
+As I said, the Bastei Bridge hike really is one of the best hikes you can do in all of Germany.

-Once you get to the Bastei and the Bastei Bridge, there are a number of hiking trails looping through and around the forests.
+Once you get to the Bastei and the bridge, there are a number of hiking trails looping through and around the forests.

 Is the hiking hard?

-Saying that, if you take your time then you should be fine.
+If you take your time then you should be fine.
 Just make sure you pack comfortable hiking shoes and hiking poles if you need them.
+I saw people of all ages hiking here, so I’m sure you’ll be fine.

 All of the trails are well marked and there are steps going up.
 I’ll say this, the Germans really love steps.